hisaac/hisaac.net/source/artifacts.md

 - [Gotta Write a Song][9] - My final project before graduating from the [Institute of Production and Recording][10]

+## Podcast Appearances

+- 2017-02-09: Question of the Day - [How did that painting end up in my living room?][11]
+- 2018-05-29: Learn Swift - [Isaac Halvorson - iOS Developer @ CH Robinson][12]
+- 2018-06-02: Question of the Day - [Make, model, year of your first car?][13]

 [1]:	https://en.wiktionary.org/wiki/artifact
 [2]:	https://standardebooks.org/ebooks/christopher-morley/parnassus-on-wheels "Parnassus on Wheels, by Christopher Morley | Standard Ebooks"
 [3]:	https://en.wikipedia.org/wiki/Parnassus_on_Wheels "Parnassus on Wheels - Wikipedia"